-6914.
-Practicum in Early Childhood/Elementary (3).
+- 6914.
+Practicum in Early Childhood/Elementary (3-6).
 Pr., departmental approval.

-Supervised experiences in applying skills, concepts, values and principles acquired in previous courses.
+Supervised experiences in applying skills, concepts, values and principles acquired in previous courses. - 6924.

-6924.
 Graduate Professional Internship (6).
 Pr., admission to professional internship.
-Alternative students are placed in public school settings for supervised teaching experiences.
+Alternative students are placed in public school settings for supervised teaching experiences. - 6973.
+Special Topics in Childhood Education (1-3).
+This course provides a flexible curriculum of childhood education topics of interest.
+It is designed to meet the needs of individual teachers for content and pedagogy related to the elementary curriculum with an emphasis on study abroad/international studies when available. - 7553.

-7553.
 Teachers as Researchers in Education (3).
 Pr., departmental approval.
 A study of theoretical frameworks, concepts and designs in qualitative research.
 Includes an overview of historical and current issues.
-Field experiences and research initiated.

-7914.
-Advanced Practicum in Early Childhood/Elementary Education (6).
+Field experiences and research initiated. - 7914.
+Advanced Practicum (6).
 Pr., graduate standing.
-Clinical experiences for advanced childhood education students in applying knowledge acquired in previous courses.
-Enrollment limited to Ed.S. students.
+Clinical experiences for advanced education students in applying knowledge required in previous courses.
+Enrollment is limited to Ed.S. students. - 7982.

-7982.
 M.Ed.
 Comprehensive Exam for Childhood Education (0).
 Pr., departmental approval (alternative master's candidates only).
-Comprehensive examination covering material from professional courses.
+Comprehensive examination covering material from professional courses. - 8992.

-8992.
 Thesis in Childhood Education (6).
 Pr., graduate standing.
 Candidates will prepare a theoretical thesis formulated from research conducted in their classroom or other educational setting.
 The method(s) of inquiry will be selected based on a review of current literature.